 An innovative dancer, Rivera is the youngest person to found an integrated dance company in the United States. marked dance project, a contemporary company for dancers with and without disabilities, established in March 2009, made its debut at Rutgers University.
 The company has also performed at the Silk City Summer Arts Festival, the Painted Bride Art Center, the Mandell Theater, the Actor’s Fund Arts Center in Brooklyn, NY and New York University.
 Through MDP, Rivera has worked with choreographers such as Maureen Glennon, Caitlin Trainor, Stacey Tookey, Todrick Hall, Tyce Diorio, and Marinda Davis.

-Outside of MDP, Rivera worked as an apprentice dancer for The GIMP Project, a New York City-based integrated dance company artistically directed by Heidi Latsky.
-He has also danced for Band of Artists in Philadelphia, PA, and AXIS Dance Company, the nation’s leading integrated dance company, based in Oakland, California.
+Outside of MDP, Rivera worked as an apprentice dancer for Heidi Latsky Dance, a New York City-based integrated dance company artistically directed by Heidi Latsky.
+He has also danced for Band of Artists in Philadelphia, PA, and served as an apprentice for AXIS Dance Company, the nation’s leading integrated dance company, based in Oakland, California.

 Rivera had been featured at various speaking engagements throughout the US, speaking to audiences at Harvard University, New York University, and San Francisco State University.
 His talk “Embracing Yourself, Embracing Your Potential” was a hit at the TEDx Talk event at Bergen Community College in Paramus, New Jersey in March of 2014.